This post was originally published on July 13, 2018.

 A friend of mine and I used to get together once a month to talk about our monthly goals.
 Two of my friends bonded when one spent hours helping the other paint her house.

 It doesn’t really matter what you do as long as you’re spending time together consistently.
+Read this post about how to make time for friends!

 4. Be patient.